 Beyond that, it’s mostly a debate that will come down to personal preference.

 If your situation necessitates one of these types of devices, then you likely cannot go wrong with either.

 Before purchasing, you should check our article on why you DON’T need a RODECaster Pro.
 Some podcasters run out and purchase one of these devices despite it being complete overkill.
 You may end up spending way more than is needed.

 Also, if you’re looking for something a little smaller, check out the Zoom Podtrak P4.

 Need help with equipment and getting your podcast off the ground?
 East Coast Studio offers complete launch services, including equipment selection and setup assistance.
-Contact us today using the chat box in the bottom corner of this website, or schedule a free consultation call.
+Schedule a free consultation call.

 This article contains affiliate links and we may earn a small commission should you choose to click through and make a purchase.